 4. Ignition Wire Kill Switch

 Without a well-running ignition system, there’s no way to start the car.
 With this switch, you interrupt the flow of ignition by adding a break in the wiring.
 To install it, you must cut the ignition wire and put a connector on each side, installed into the switch.
-You can route the switch itself somewhere secretly in the vehicle’s cabin, where no one sees it.
+You can route the switch itself somewhere secret in the vehicle’s cabin, where no one can see it.